manishmadugula/Notes/Code/java.md

         System.out.println(a.getTemp())
         /*
         prints 10, will call the super classes getTemp method and thus will refer to A.temp not B.temp.
+        Note here we haven't overriden getTemp in B.
         */